aregsar/alwaysdeployed/index.md

 ## 1- Application code should be deployed from day one

 Projects should always be started by creating a new hello world project and committed into the master repository branch.
-The master branch should immediatly be deployed to the secure production environment.
+The master branch should immediatly be deployed to a secure production environment.

 ## 2- Deployed code should be monitored from day one